gobbyo/kinetic-display/docs/assembly/deploycontrollerproject.md

 - Created a fork of the Kinetic-Display GitHub repository, see [Software and Microcontroller Preparation](../prerequisitesoftware.md)
 - Deployed the digit and controller directories, also see [Software and Microcontroller Preparation](../prerequisitesoftware.md)

-## Configure and Deploy the Controller Project
+## Configure and Deploy the Conductor Project

 1. Connect your Computer to the controller PCB Pico W 2040 per the instructions on [Verify Micropython on your Raspberry Pi Pico](../prerequisitesoftware.md)
 1. Following the screen capture below from VS Code, select **(A)** **File->Open Folder...**, **(B)** open the **deploy/conductor** folder you deployed during step 4 in the section [Fork and Clone the Repository](../prerequisitesoftware.md), then **(C)** click the "Select Folder" button.